Pandora's UK Black Friday deals arrive with 20% off charms, bracelets and rings

 Pandora has finally joined in with the Black Friday sales.

-With just a few days to go until official Black Friday, on 27th November, Pandora has launched its sale with discounts on charms and bracelets from Harry Potter to Disney and the classic items.
+With Black Friday finally here for 2020, Pandora has launched its sale with discounts on charms and bracelets and more including collaborations ranging from Harry Potter to Disney as well as all the brand’s classic items.

-Lots of retailers got in early with the Black Friday sale offering discounts as early as October in Amazon’s case.
+Many other retailers got in early with Black Friday sales and, in Amazon’s case, began offering discounts as early as October.

-Despite a few rumours in the past few weeks, Pandora was one of the few retailers to actually wait until Black Friday week to launch their sale – here are the best deals available now that the discounts are finally live:
+Despite a few rumours in the past few weeks, Pandora is one of the few retailers to actually wait until Black Friday week to launch its sale.

+However, it seems to have been worth the wait as there are a whole range of products on offer in the sales.
+Below we list our top picks which are discounted and still in stock now.

 Best Pandora Deals 2020: Quick Links